lumen-org/lumen/doc/walkthrough.md

 First, the newly included variable `cylinder` appears to explain the multi-modality: In each column of the table-like visualization we see how the conditional marginal distribution (top) decomposes into three uni-modal parts (rows of the table).

-Second, there are almost no cars with many cylinders.
+Second, there are almost no cars with many cylinders (middle row).
 This may either indicate a poor choice for data preprocessing (here we have categorizes the originally numerical value for `cylinders`), or simply an interesting observation, namely, that there are few car models with many cylinders.

 Often the exploration process leads to some insight that, once found, can be visualized explicitly very nicely.
-Here, cylinder appears to be an important variable, yet there is some doubts about its validity.
+Here, `cylinder` appears to be an important variable, yet there is some doubts about its validity.
 Let's create a new plot (select the model in the toolbar -> Load Model -> Go!).
-This time we encode cylinder as color but plot two quantitative variables (`mpg_city` and `displacement`) on the positional channels.
+This time we encode `cylinder` as color but plot two quantitative variables (`mpg_city` and `displacement`) on the positional channels (X-Axis and Y-Axis-shelf).
-Also, enable the `data-aggregation` facet.
-It will indicate the average displacement and miles per gallon.
+Also, we enable the `data-aggregation` facet.
+It will indicate the average `displacement` and `miles per gallon`.

 ![walkthrough 06 - exploration](img/walkthrough-06-exploring_further.png)

 Note that this is a visualization of the *data* only.
-Yet, we see a very clustering according to the value of `cylinder`.
+Yet, we see a very distinct clustering according to the value of `cylinder`.

 Let us activate the model facets for aggregation, marginals and density.
 The resulting visualization shows a very good fit of the models distribution (pink contour plot in the background) of `displacement` and `mpg_city` to the observed data (marks with white strokes).